Initial validation of mobile Whole Slide Imaging (mWSI) with Northwell Health

 Dr. Abel Ekiri (vHive Surrey)

 Building on previous research with Qualcomm and UNAM.
-Our team in partnership with vHive Surrey is developing
+Our team in partnership with vHive Surrey is developing an

 lands for their cattle.
-When a herd with parasites grazes on a common green, they can put all the neighbors livestock at risk.
+When a herd with parasites grazes on a common green, they can put all the neighbors' livestock

 Facing a similar lack of diagnostic professionals we have identified as a key challenge facing many of our customers.

-Together vHive and Alexapath are set to trial a version of the HEAD algorithm capable of identifying parasite ova
+Together, vHive and Alexapath are set to trial a version of the HEAD algorithm capable of identifying parasite ova

-farm to farm to collect specimens.
+from farm to farm to collect specimens.